·

 Here is the incredible story of his jump in Southern France :

-Sergeant TUCKER get out of his airplane right in the middle of his pre-designated drop Zone.
-East of the little town of La Motte, vigneyards and fields crossed by the river Nartuby at was about 4.
-30 in the morning and he had the misfortune to land on the roof of the german Head-Quarter in a Winery named Chateau Clastron. (actualy named Réva) The H.Q was in fact the 6 royal welsh battalion objective.
-Completly blocked by the tuil roof and the wood frame, he had time to takekoff his tommy gun killed a adjudant and wounded tow others coming on to the roof to take him off.
-Other germans below in the house then made a hole in the roof and warned him that if he did not surrender they would throw grenades into his part of his roof valley.
-So sergeant TUCKER surrender and was then taken down to the guardroom where there were other British paratroopers who had landed in a similar way to him.
-TUCKER advised the germans to surrender as they were surrounded by tow allied airborne divisions, but they did not swallow him at first.
-Few hours later, later in the morning, when it was light, they look outside and saw hundreds paratroopers and gliders coming from the sky.
+Other germans below in the house then made a hole in the roof close to him and warned him that if he did not surrender they would throw grenades under his feet.
+So sergeant TUCKER surrender and was then taken down to the guardroom where there were few other British paratroopers who had landed in a similar way to him.
+TUCKER, bluffed the germand and advised them to surrender as they were surrounded by tow allied airborne divisions.
+They did not swallow him at first bu few hours later on daylight, they look outside and saw hundreds paratroopers and gliders coming from the sky.
 After a talk between the officers the germans took his advice and sergeant TUCKER led the complete german Head Quarter of 81 prisoners with the few paratroopers landed there, leading the prisonners to Le Mitan Airborne division Head Quarter.
-Unfortunatly during this march, the Private Gavin BURNS will be killed, a german officer , hands up, was hiding a small Walther PPK pistol on his collar jacket he took it off at the time Burns was walking along him and shot him on his head.

 Le Chateau Clastron de nos jours, rebaptisé Chateau Réva . son vignoble et Ses toitures où attérit le Sergent TUCKER